-The JMP has expanded its database to incorporate harmonized menstrual health indicators, including a new tab in the JMP Country Files, and the 2021 JMP progress update included a dedicated section on menstrual health.
-A summary of available national data for menstrual health is now available.
+The JMP has expanded its database to incorporate harmonized menstrual health indicators, including a new tab in the JMP Country Files.
+The JMP 2023 progress update on WASH in households included a dedicated section on menstrual health and an Annex summarising available national data on menstrual health for 53 countries.

 Enhancing data collection